-Man Shot Near SF General Hospital in Critical Condition
+UPDATED: Police Seek Man and Woman in Gray Truck in Mission District Shooting

-A shooting that took place just a block away from San Francisco General Hospital left one man with life-threatening injuries on Monday afternoon.
+Police report that they are searching for a man and woman driving charcoal gray truck in connection to a Mission District shooting that on Monday afternoon left a 45-year-old man in life-threatening condition.

-Police responded to reports of a shooting at approximately 2:20 p.m. near the intersection of 25th and Hampshire streets, said Officer Robert Rueca, a spokesperson for the San Francisco Police Department, and upon their arrival found “an adult male with a gunshot wound.”
+Police first reported that the shooting took place just a block away from San Francisco General Hospital, at 25th and Hampshire streets, where responding officers found the victim yesterday.
+But on Tuesday, police reported that they believe the shooting actually took place at 23rd and Mission streets – it is unclear how the man arrived near the hospital with his injuries.

-Rueca said police have no further information on the victim or on any possible suspects – so far, no arrests have been made.
-Rueca said that he can neither deny nor confirm the possibility of a drive-by shooting.
+Police responded to reports of a shooting at approximately 2:20 p.m. near the intersection of 25th and Hampshire streets, said Officer Robert Rueca, a spokesperson for the San Francisco Police Department, and upon their arrival found “an adult male with a gunshot wound” stemming from a semi-automatic handgun.

-The victim suffered from at least one gunshot wound, said Rueca, and was transported to the nearby hospital for treatment.
-“Hopefully his situation has changed for the better,” said Rueca.
+The victim suffered from at least one gunshot wound and was conscious when police made contact with him, said Rueca.
+He was transported to the nearby hospital for treatment.

 This is a developing story – we will update as more information comes in.